egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 +++
-title = "Speak Up - Stand Up - Take Action" date = "2017-11-08T06:39:19Z"
+title = "Stand Up - Speak Up - Take Action" date = "2017-11-08T06:39:19Z"
 image = "what do you stand up for.jpg" draft = "true"